wp-plugins/simple-share-buttons-adder/readme.txt

 9. Use the widget option to add share buttons!

 == Changelog ==

+= 5.5 =
+* Tweak: Revert to old Pinterest functionality by default
+* Update: Add option to use featured images when 'pinning' if desired

 = 5.4 =
 * Fix: Use full featured image for Pinterest